kyle-dayton/Aseismic_Storage/README.md

-# Aseismic_Storage
+# LaPalma_Magma_Storage

-#this repository contains the raman data, juptyer notebooks, and images of fluid inclusions for Aseismic_Storage
+#this repository contains the raman data, juptyer notebooks, and images of fluid inclusions for LaPalma_Magma_Storage